codingfactory-by-itescia/lex/README.md

 ## Contributing

 Slack : There is a dedicated private channel for Lex.
-To contribute, ask @valaymerick for an invite
+To be part of it, ask @valaymerick for an invite